kr15h/ofxPiMapper/README.md

 [![Join the chat at https://gitter.im/kr15h/ofxPiMapper](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/kr15h/ofxPiMapper?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Projection mapping tool that runs on the Raspberry Pi.
+Projection mapping addon for openFrameworks that runs on the Raspberry Pi.

 OfxPiMapper is there for people who want to use the Raspberry Pi to create standalone mapping installations.
 Let's say someone has 10 generative mapping pieces and gets an offer to exhibit them in an art gallery, museum or any other kind of place.
 10 expensive computers?
 No!
 OfxPiMapper is here to save you!